Senegal tea

 Mechanical control

-- Place all removed plant material in sealed plastic bag, leave in sunlight to decompose, then dispose of at council-approved landfill tip.
-Alternatively, leave material in sun to dry, then burn.
+• Place all removed plant material in sealed plastic bags, leave the bags in sunlight for the plant material to decompose, then dispose of the bags at a council-approved landfill tip.
+Alternatively, leave the material in the sun to dry, then burn it.

-- Do not leave broken plant pieces in growth area.
+• Do not leave broken plant pieces in growth areas.

 Herbicide control

-- Biosecurity Queensland is seeking a minor use permit from the Australian Pesticides and Veterinary Medicines Authority for herbicides suitable for use.
+• Biosecurity Queensland is seeking a minor use permit from the Australian Pesticides and Veterinary Medicines Authority for suitable herbicides.

-See the Senegal tea fact sheet (PDF, 5.7MB) for herbicide control and application rates.
+See the Senegal tea fact sheet for herbicide control and application rates.

 Biological control